andrechristikan/ack-nestjs-boilerplate/KAFKA.md

 We need to install [Kafka Apache](kafka-url) before we start.
 See their official document.

 > NOTE : For Windows User, **do not install kafka on your Windows OS**.
 There are has a unsolved issue, while delete topic on Windows OS.
+[See this issue for more information](kafka-issue)
 > Go install kafka with virtual machine or docker.

 #### Make sure we don't get any error after installation